rxliu99/self-learning/Algorithms/readme.txt

 - doubly_linked_list.py
 	Code for establishing a doubly linked list and corresponding common methods
 - merge_sort.py
-	Code for effectively sorting an array (a Python list) using the logic of binary search
+	Code for effectively sorting an array (a Python list) using the logic of divide-and-conquer
+- merge_sort_linked_list.py
+	Code for effectively sorting a singly linked list using the logic of divide-and-conquer